QuizandSurveyMaster/quiz_master_next/CONTRIBUTING.md

 * Switch to the default theme such as Twenty Fifteen, does your problem still persist?
 * De-activate all other plugins, does your problem still persist?
 	* If that solves the problem, re-activate your plugins one at a time and test is the problem re-appears.
 If so, let us know which plugin caused it.
+* Try switching to another browser.
+Does your problem still persist?

 ## Making Changes